stat6250-s17/course-questions-wiki/week-03/README.md

 - Answer (yzhu12-stat6250): VAR, WHERE and SUM.
 - Question (kveng−stat6250): Can we customize the PROC PRINT output like choosing which font we want and how big the table is?
 -*Question* (lwang30-stat6250) : Which option can you use to alternate the observation column to a variable that you want to display on the far left side ?
+- Question (dlee117−stat6250): What does the Obs column represent and how do you remove the Obs column in your program?

 [recipe_to_check_for_duplicates (from Week 3 Overview)]
 * *Question (aalshehry−stat6250):* Does “DUPOUT” save unique observations without the duplicated rows or does it save only the duplicated observations?
 - Question (yzhu12-stat6250): If the out=option is set to anything other than the null data set _null_, then a deduplicated could also be formed- so what other function will cause the same problem?
 - Question (kveng−stat6250): What does w.r.t mean?
 -*Question* (lwang30-stat6250) : How do we tell from the log window if the dataset we are using has duplicates or not ?
+- Question (dlee117−stat6250): What is the purpose of removing duplicate rows in a SAS data set?

 [recipe_for_sorting_data (from Week 3 Overview)]
 * *Question (aalshehry−stat6250):* What is the default sorting option?
 Is it ascending or descending?
 - Question (yzhu12-stat6250): How can we sort numerical variables out of all the variables and assign specific group of values to them using SAS?
 - Question (kveng−stat6250): After we sort we make a copy and keep the original file.
 How and where does the sorted copy file is stored?
 -*Question* (lwang30-stat6250) : When several variable appear in the *sort* option, what is the order by which those variables will be sorted by SAS ?
 Will the variable on the left be sorted first ?
+- Question (dlee117−stat6250): When sorting data, why should you add the “out=” command?

 [recipe_for_printing_values (from Week 3 Overview)]
 * *Question (aalshehry−stat6250):* How to PROC PRINT to print a specific range of data (i.e. rows from 20 to 30)?
 - Question (yzhu12-stat6250): In the example, SAS print out var and id as rows and columns.
 How does "Explorer" look like when it print out and when should we use "Explorer"?
 - Question (kveng−stat6250): Can we perform some calculation in a PRINT procedure like performing average on the variable then print only the data that are above average?
 -*Question* (lwang30-stat6250) : What other modifications of the data is the *proc print* step able to do ?
+- Question (dlee117−stat6250): How do you specify which rows will be used when using a PROC PRINT command?